Planning, Policy and Development Control Team

 - It is supplied to us directly (or via a planning agent on their behalf) or we receive it from the Planning Portal.

-- We generally receive information, comments, representations, consultation responses and data via email, on paper and through our on-line Applications Register - Comments form and on-line policy comment forms.
+- We generally receive information, representations, consultation responses, concerns and data via email, on paper and through our on-line Citizen Portal (provided by Agile Applications Ltd) and on-line policy comment forms.
 Occasionally we may also receive comments and information verbally in person, by telephone and in photographs and video/audio recordings

-To allow us to advise on and determine planning applications, consider comments and representations, and develop our planning policies, we must collect and maintain some personal data (e.g. name, address, contact details).
+To allow us to advise on and determine planning applications, consider representations, consultations responses, concerns, and develop our planning policies, we must collect and maintain some personal data (e.g. name, address, contact details).
 Generally, due to the nature of the work we do, we would not normally expect to receive “special category data” (e.g. information about medical history, political persuasion, union membership or ethnic origin).
 However, please note that we cannot consider anonymous / private / confidential comments.

 We use the information provided to us to advise on and make decisions about the use of land in the public interest.
 This is known as a “public task” and is why we do not need you to “opt in” to allow your information to be used.

-The relevant Staffordshire borough / district councils are required under the Town and Country Planning Act regulations to make some of the information provided to us available on a planning register.
+The relevant Staffordshire Borough / District Councils are required under the Town and Country Planning Act regulations to make some of the information provided to us available on a planning register.
 A planning register is a permanent record of our planning decisions that form part of the planning history of a site.
-We also maintain a planning register of our planning decisions and, as explained below, we share that information with the borough / district councils.
+We also maintain a planning register of our planning decisions and publish those decisions on-line via our Citizen Portal (provided by Agile Applications Ltd) and, as explained below, we share that information with the Borough / District Councils.

-We do not sell the information we hold to other organisations.
-We do not move your information beyond the UK.
-We do not use the information for marketing purposes or to make automated decisions.
+We share information with Agile Applications Ltd who provide our back office planning system and on-line Citizen Portal.
+We (and Agile Applications Ltd) do not sell the information we hold to other organisations.
+We (and Agile Applications Ltd) do not move your information beyond the UK.
+We (and Agile Applications Ltd) do not use the information for marketing purposes or to make automated decisions.

 We may also send out a follow-up “how did we do?” survey to a sample of people using our services to see how we can improve them.